Praetorian Guard: History

 In ancient Rome, praetors were either civic or military leaders.
 The praetorians were initially elite guards for military praetors, under the republic.
-The early Praetorian Guard differed greatly from that in later times, which came to be a vital force in the power politics of Rome.
-While Augustus understood the need to have a protector in the maelstrom of Rome, he was careful to uphold the democratic veneer of his regime.
+The early Praetorian Guard was very different from what it became later, as a vital force in the power politics of Rome.
+While Augustus understood the need to have a protector in the maelstrom of Rome, he was careful to uphold the Republican veneer of his regime.
 Thus, he allowed only nine cohorts to be formed, each originally consisting of 500 men.
-He then increased them to 1,000 men each but allowed three units to be kept on duty at any given time in the capital.
+He then increased them to 1,000 men each, allowing three units to be on duty at any given time in the capital.
 A small number of detached cavalry units (turmae) of 30 men each were also organized.
 While they patrolled inconspicuously in the palace and major buildings, the others were stationed in the towns surrounding Rome.
 This system was not radically changed with the appointment by Augustus in 2 BC of two Praetorian prefects, Quintus Ostorius Scapula and Publius Salvius Aper, although organization and command were enhanced.
 Tacitus reports that the number of cohorts was increased to twelve from nine in AD 47.
 In AD 69 it was briefly increased to sixteen cohorts by Vitellius, but Vespasian quickly reduced it again to nine.